gardener/sow/README.md

 The execution order is taken from the list order and reversed for the deletion of a component.

+If a `path` is given it is used as sub folder to store information for the actual plugin execution, to separate multiple occurrences of a plugin in the plugin list.
+By default the plugin name should be used as `dir`

 #### `state.yaml`

 This file should describe the information that should be kept for subsequent executions

-It uses the `deployment.yaml`and all the stubs used for its processing as stub.
+It uses the `deployment.yaml` and all the stubs used for its processing as stub.

 #### `export.yaml`